WeblateOrg/weblate/docs/formats.rst

 .. note::

-   Weblate only extracts keys from sections within a INI file.
+   Weblate only extracts keys from sections within an INI file.
 In case your INI file lacks sections, you might want to use :ref:`joomla` or :ref:`javaprop` instead.